tylerFowler/docker-superset/README.md

 Note, however, that even if an existing Caravel configuration is detected, any user supplied `docker-entrypoint.sh` file will **still be run**.
 So if need be write a file that can be checked for to ensure your script only runs once in the same fashion that the `caravel-init.sh` script does.

 Enjoy!

+# TODO:
+- [ ] Work on decreasing size of the image (new dependencies in v0.11 doubled our size!)